The Thrower’s Shoulder (Part 1): The Functional and Relevant Anatomy of the Shoulder Complex

 Humerus: Upper arm bone which is the attachment point for the rotator cuff, lats, biceps, triceps, deltoid, etc. In throwers the humerus can grow into more external rotation bias “retroversion” if an athlete performed high intensity throwing during puberty.
 This can be a productive response for total rotational arc and velocity but also requires special testing measures to properly measure the arm.

 Supraspinatus: Produces abduction (lifting arm to the side) of the arm from rest to 15-30 degrees.
 Helps provide a force couple against deltoid to best provide smooth motion of overhead activity.
-Additionally, as with all rotator cuff muscles, co-contractions serve to provide stability and ensure smooth controlled movement of the arm.
+Additionally, as with all rotator cuff muscles, co-contractions serve to provide stability and ensure smooth, controlled movement of the arm.

 Infraspinatus: The primary function of the infraspinatus muscle is to externally rotate the arm.
-It is the most active external rotator when the arm is a 90 degrees of abduction (high five position or throwing position).
+It is the most active external rotator when the arm is 90 degrees of abduction (high five position or throwing position).
 This is the main function activated both concentrically and eccentrically when throwing a ball.
 Additionally, as with all rotator cuff muscles, co-contractions serve to provide stability and ensure smooth controlled movement of the arm.

 Teres Minor: The primary function of the teres minor is to externally rotate the arm.
 The teres minor is more active when the arm is positioned at the side of the body and during movements that involve external rotation.
 It works closely with the infraspinatus to achieve external rotation.